ironmeld/builder-hex0/README.md

 ### File system

 * All written files are kept in memory.
-* Opening an existing file for write creates a new file.
+* Opening an existing file for write actually creates a new file.
 Only the most recent one is active.
 * At the end, the file named "/dev/hda" is flushed to the disk and the length is output to the screen.
 This can be used to build an executable or a boot image, as you please.